cthomas88/python-for-beginners/print.md

 Use print when you want to see an output from your code, for example what the value of a variable is (values and variables are explained in another chapter), but it is also good for debugging programs, finding faults, and trying to work out how and why a program works or doesn't work.

+### You will use print a lot!
+So get lots of practise